EmilyUbb/Linear-Regression/Linear Regression Proposal.md

 ### Question

 My husband and I really like to travel internationally.
-We last traveled just before COVID, and I want to use linear regression to help us decide where and when to take our next international trip. <br><br>
+We last traveled just before COVID, and I want to use linear regression to help us decide where and when to take our next international trip, based on the most affordable flights. <br><br>

 ### Data